QiucenTao/Voltage-sensitivity-of-residential-loads/README.md

 # Dataset of Power-to-Voltage Sensitivity of Residential Loads v2.0.0
 updated: 22.12.2023

-version v1.0.0 updated on 01.11.2023 can be found [here](https://github.com/QiucenTao/Voltage-sensitivity-of-residential-loads/tree/branch-v1.0.0)
+version v1.0.0 (last update date: 01.11.2023) can be found [here](https://github.com/QiucenTao/Voltage-sensitivity-of-residential-loads/tree/branch-v1.0.0)

 **What's new in v2.0.0:**
 * a detailed explanation of the load behavior during the tested scenario is provided in the "Individual Loads" folder